Partitionable sets, almost partitionable sets and their applications: Recursive constructions for almost partitionable sets

 \proof Take a PS$(v)$, i.e., a PPS$(\mathbb{Z}_{v},\{0\},\{0\})$.
 Since $\gcd(u,6)=1$, apply Construction \ref{con:recursive} to obtain a PPS$(\mathbb{Z}_{vu},B,B)$, where $B=\{vs\mid s\in\mathbb{Z}_{u} \}$ is a subgroup of $\mathbb{Z}_{vu}$ and $|B|=u$.
 Now apply Construction \ref{con:filling} with an APS$(u,\alpha,\beta)$ to get an APS$(vu,v\alpha,v\beta)$. \endproof

 The use of Corollary \ref{cor:recursive} relies on the existence of some APS$(u,\alpha,\beta)$s with $u\equiv 7,11\pmod{12}$.
-By Theorems \ref{SmallAPS} and \ref{infiAPS}, the only known APS with such parameters is APS$(175,35,35)$ (see Example 5.7 in \cite{HG2013}).
-Here motivated by the silver ratio construction for optical orthogonal codes in \cite[Theorem 3.1]{b18}, we present the following construction for APS$(p,\alpha,\beta)$ with $p\equiv 7 \pmod{8}$ a prime.
+We remark that except for the APSs in Theorem \ref{cor:Marco}, by Theorems \ref{SmallAPS} and \ref{infiAPS} the only known APS with such parameters is APS$(175,35,35)$ (see Example 5.7 in \cite{HG2013}).